 Mayor London Breed must act boldly in the face of City Supervisors’ intransigence.
 We are thrilled to see Mayor Breed champion more homes, including her latest "Cars to Casas" proposal.
 In the next year, Mayor Breed can lead again in the City’s Housing Element, the plan to build 82,000 new homes by 2031.

-As law professor Chris Elmendorf and the SF Chronicle Editorial Board urge, Mayor Breed must direct the Planning Department to ensure that the City’s Housing Element accounts for the City’s dim record of turning planned homes into real homes.
+As law professor Chris Elmendorf and the SF Chronicle Editorial Board urge, Mayor Breed must direct the Planning Department to ensure that the City’s Housing Element accounts for the City’s dim record of approving code-compliant housing .
 The Housing Element must rezone and legalize enough potential housing that the City would actually build 82,000 homes as mandated by the state.